cau-placc/julia-curry/README.md

     > jucs Mod

-To compile a Curry module `Mod` and execute the function `main` (an operation without arguments), run
+To compile a Curry module `Mod` and execute the function `main` (which must be declared in `Mod` as an operation without arguments), run

     > jucs -x Mod